thinkful-ei-shark/nick-jang-bookmarks-app/README.md

 # Bookmarks App

-A bookmark application to create, view, edit, and rate bookmarks.
+A bookmark application to create, edit, and delete bookmarks.
+Bookmarks have a title, link, description, and rating.
 An exercise on asynchronous web applications.

+Live site: thinkful-ei-shark.github.io/nick-jang-bookmarks-app/.

 ### User stories
   * Add bookmarks to my bookmark list.
 Bookmarks contain a title, url, description, and rating.